Are Nuts Good or Bad for Bodybuilding? (Pros & Cons)

 Peralta noted that:

 “They (nuts) are an ideal food to add after a workout.
-After a workout though, you need all 3 macros”.
+After a workout, though, you need all three macros”.

-Carbs are also important to consume after a workout in order to replenish your body’s stored energy that is depleted over the duration of your workout.
+Carbs are also essential to consume after a workout to replenish your body’s stored energy that gets depleted during exercise.
+Protein is also crucial for muscle repair and growth.

-In addition to carbs, it’s also important to include protein post-workout.
 Research shows consuming protein within the first two hours post-workout has a significant positive impact on muscle protein synthesis, otherwise known as the process of repairing and rebuilding muscle.
-This process of repair and recovery is what will lead to strength and muscle growth, a key goal of bodybuilding.

 Which Type of Nuts are Better for Bodybuilding

-type of nuts that are better for bodybuilding
+Which type of nuts are better for bodybuilding

-The macronutrients of most nuts are relatively similar, however, when considering which nut is best for bodybuilders it’s important to note these differences.
+The macronutrients of most nuts are relatively similar.
+However, it’s important to note the following differences when considering which nut is best for bodybuilders.

 Peanuts are also the most affordable nut, which can be helpful for a bodybuilder spending a significant amount of money on protein sources like chicken.